California PFL Weekly Benefit · $130,000 Salary · 2026

 - A bonus quarter could raise your AWW and benefit above this estimate

-- The base period ends 5–18 months before your claim — recent raises may not count
+- The base period ends 5–18 months before your claim, so recent raises may not count

 - Part-year workers or job-changers may have a lower highest quarter

 💡Get your exact figureLog in to myedd.edd.ca.gov before filing.
-Your actual base period wages are shown — use the real highest quarter for a precise result.
+Your actual base period wages are shown there, so use the real highest quarter for a precise result.

 ⚠️41-day filing deadlineFile at edd.ca.gov within 41 days of your first leave day or forfeit all benefits permanently.